jdevfullstack/programming-core-concepts/README.md

 real-time data, almost realistic 3D games, artificial intelligence, etc.

-Learning computer science today involves many specialized fields, unlike in the past: there are many fields even in software development alone.
+Learning computer science today, unlike in the past, involves many specialized fields, even in software development alone.

 And if you are a beginner, you might be discouraged from all the things you need to learn but don't worry: **you don't need to learn them all**.